hyperparabolic/hyperparabolic.github.io/content/post/ms-entra-mfa-integration.md

 > the OP MUST validate that it was the issuer of the ID Token.

-Along with suggesting that expired tokens are fine for use in the `id_token_hint` parameter, and that the `aud` does not have to be the IDP (after all, the idenity token was issued to an external audience).
+Along with suggesting that expired tokens are fine for use in the `id_token_hint` parameter, and that the `aud` does not have to be the IDP (after all, the identity token was issued to an external audience).

 #### Integration implementation and differences